Daleville Elementary to go solar; could save $27K yearly in electricity costs, official says

 During Monday’s School Board meeting, Superintendent Greg Roach disclosed the quote he received from Telamon Energy for a solar field at the elementary school.

-The field of three rows of panels, fencing, gravel and other project costs were estimated at $334,000 and would be paid for with the Rain Day Fund, a budget item acting as a kind of emergency or "rainy day" fund.
+The field of three rows of panels, fencing, gravel and other project costs were estimated at $334,000 and would be paid for with the Rainy Day Fund.

 A resolution was required to authorize using Rainy Day funds to buy and install the solar field.